Chalarangelo/30-seconds-of-interviews/questions/truth-table.md

 If we want an equivalent table, we need to look at other expressions available to us.

-An OR (`||`) which is the only other logical evauluator we have in Jabvascript which has the following truth table:
+An OR (`||`) is the only other logical evauluator we have in Javascript which has the following truth table:

 ```js
 a || b